Requirement-Engineers/default-coding-Bo2/modeling-needs-of-stakeholders.md

 Try a [functional decomposition of business flows](modeling-business-flows.md) to overcome these obstacles.

-`Exercise: Make a functional decomposition of the above user-login use-case`
+**Example**: A functional decomposition of the above user-login use-case

+- System reports that the store is full when it measures x cust per sq ft
+- System delivers reports to registered clients
+- Transient failures shall be retried 3 times in a span of 30 minutes